a-b-street/abstreet/docs/design/testing.md

 Tried having some helper methods, but they're not aging well as the new trip leg stuff continues.
 Removing for now, will re-evaluate later.

+Synthetic editor is awesome.
+How could it help test setup?

+- could specify things like parking spots directly
+	- but that may be lots of UI work
+	- and then a synthetic map is only useful for one test, maybe
+- could just label things in the synthetic editor
+	- and easily look em up in the test setup code

+## Test runner

+- want to tag tests and run groups of them easily
+	- have to use prefixes to test names for now
+- want nicer runner output
+	- capture output for failed tests in files
+	- print summary of each test at the end
+	- for sim tests, print a command to run it in the UI

+Let's experiment and make a new binary crate for all tests!